AppDaemon/appdaemon/docs/APPGUIDE.rst

 points to the correct endpoint for the App you are using for Alexa.

-In addition, if you are using API security keys (recommended) you will need to append it to the end of the url as follows:
+In addition, if you are using API security keys (recommended) you will need to append it to the end of the URL as follows:

 ::